castle-engine/demo-models/collada/warnings/README.txt

   a bug in Blender Collada 1.3.1 exporter.

-  The 1.3.1 exporter is generally buggy, e.g. <accessor> count is wrong, but this can be detected and fixed by Kambi VRML game engine.
+  The 1.3.1 exporter is generally buggy, e.g. <accessor> count is wrong, but this can be detected and fixed by Castle Game Engine.
   For humanoid, there are transformation problems that simply prevent any program to correctly reread these Collada files: